 During the four-minute reveal, we get our first look at the all-out warfare and there’s lots to dig into.
 Soldiers can fly using wingsuits, a robotic dog can be used against enemies, and soldiers can literally climb things now.

 The environments look pretty cool too.
-From a Siege of Shanghai-style map to a big old rocket launch, and a frozen tundra (complete with penguins) – it looks like we’ll have a whole load of maps to play when the game launches.
+From a Siege of Shanghai-style map to a big old rocket launch, and a frozen tundra (complete with penguins) – it looks like we’ll have a whole load of Battlefield 2042 maps to play when the game launches.

 Battlefield 2042 gameplay

-We do however know more about the setting of the game.
+We’ve also been told more about the setting of the game.
 Battlefield 2042 is set 21 years in the future, during a refugee crisis caused by a series of natural disasters.
 States fall, political tensions rise, giving way to a global conflict between the US and Russia, which is supported by ‘no-pats’ – “highly trained” soldiers who have no country left to fight for.

 Battlefield 2042 specialists